will-afs/PDFExtractor/README.md

 (optionnal) You can also push the Docker image to your own registry :

     sudo docker push <your_docker_user_name>/pdfextractor

+(optionnal) And work directly with Docker images stored in that registry :

+    sudo docker run -p 9000:8080 <your_docker_user_name>/pdfextractor:latest

 🧪 Running tests
 -----------------